moccalotto/kissrpg/index.md

 Stress points do not carry over.
 > **Example**: If a character with 8 stress points receives additional 5 stress points from a single wound,
 > they get a consequence, but the stress counter is still reset to zero.
-> Thus, it would not have mattered if the character got a 2 point wound or a 15 point wound.
+> Thus, it would not have mattered if the character got a 2-point wound or a 15-point wound.

 Note that certain special types of attacks allow damage to be carried over.
 Such attacks are called vorpal attacks.